2021 Atlantic hurricane season

 Three named storms formed in June, tying the record for the most to develop in that month.
 Among them was Tropical Storm Claudette, which brought flooding to portions of the Deep South.
 Then, on July 1, Elsa developed and became the earliest-forming fifth named storm on record surpassing Tropical Storm Edouard in 2020.
 The storm later caused significant impacts from Barbados to much of the East Coast of the United States, with about $1.2 billion in damage in the latter region.
 In August, Tropical Storm Fred flooded parts of the Caribbean and Southeastern United States, resulting in roughly $1.3 billion in damage.
 Hurricane Grace intensified to a Category 3 major hurricane before making landfall in the Mexican state of Veracruz, causing 17 deaths and about $513 million in damage in the Greater Antilles and Mexico.
 On August 22, Henri struck Rhode Island and brought flooding and high winds to the Northeastern United States, with damage estimated at $700 million.

 Hurricane Ida became the deadliest and most destructive tropical cyclone of the season after striking southeastern Louisiana at Category 4 strength in late August, 16 years to the day after Hurricane Katrina decimated that same region.
 After devastating Louisiana and moving farther inland, Ida caused catastrophic flooding and spawned several destructive tornadoes across the Northeastern United States.
-Damage estimates from the storm exceeded $75 billion, contributing to over 93% of the total damage done in 2021 season.
+Damage estimates from the storm exceeded $75 billion, contributing to over 93% of the total damage done in the season.
 Additionally, Ida killed 107 people, directly or indirectly, throughout the impacted regions.
 In September, Hurricane Larry peaked as a powerful Category 3 hurricane over the open Atlantic before making landfall in the Canadian province of Newfoundland and Labrador as a Category 1 hurricane.
 Later in the month, Hurricane Nicholas moved erratically both on- and offshore the coasts of Texas and Louisiana.
 Freshwater flooding, coastal flooding, and winds generated by Nicholas left about $1 billion in damage.
 Hurricane Sam became the most intense system of the season, peaking as a strong Category 4 hurricane in late September.
-Tropical cyclones during this season collectively caused 194 deaths and nearly $81 billion in damage, making it the third-costliest season on record, behind 2005 and 2017.
+Tropical cyclones during this season collectively caused 194 deaths and nearly $81 billion in damage, making it one of the costliest Atlantic hurricane seasons on record.